March 03, 2022

 By accessing this link, you will be leaving Risk Management Advisors' website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Management Advisors' website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Management Advisors.

-As the field grew, the position of a captive manager replaced the simplistic idea of captive consultancy.
-A licensed captive manager was the quarterback or the centralization of the basic captive insurance, captive consultancy, accounting, and regulatory functions and the more complex tasks that make up the leadership of the captive management paradigm.
+As the field grew, the position of captive manager replaced the simplistic idea of captive consultancy.
+A licensed captive manager was the quarterback or centralizer of the basic captive insurance, captive consultancy, accounting, and regulatory functions and the more complex tasks that make up the leadership of the captive management paradigm.
 In addition to the foundational consultation concepts, the role includes strategizing, policy-making, risk insurance, and other specializations.

-That being said, the modern from a licensed captive manager does not essentially exclude captive consultants from their jobs.
+That being said, the modern approach of a licensed captive manager does not essentially exclude captive consultants from their jobs.
 Instead, having licensure as a manager is essentially a regulatory aspect of bookkeeping, accounting, and other functions.
-However, without a license, captive managers can still seek consultation fees from their clients or from companies that hire them to engage with clients as a part of a larger team.
+However, without a license, captive managers can still seek consultation fees from their clients or companies that hire them to engage with clients as a part of a larger team.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.